 Polling Place: Ohio polling place finder

-Problems with voting: Ohio Election Law Violations and Voter Fraud or fill out a form here.
+Problems with voting: Ohio Election Law Violations and Voter Fraud.

 Verifying provisional ballot status: Ohio Provisional voting policies